 How is pricing calculated for Ocean Shipments?

-Pricing for an ocean shipment is calculated in a couple of different ways.
-If you are moving a Full Container Load (FCL), the ocean carriers will price the shipment based on you renting the whole container, just like a truckload carrier would give you for renting the whole truck over the road.
+Just like an air shipment, pricing for an ocean shipment will depend on the distance the shipment is traveling and type of service requested, but an ocean shipment price is also calculated in a couple of different ways.
+If you are moving a Full Container Load (FCL), the ocean carriers will price the shipment based on you renting the whole container and as long as you don't exceed their max weight for that type of container, then you are ok.
 If you are moving a Less Than Container (LCL) load, then they will price the shipment based off how much space your shipment will take up in the container.
-The LCL pricing is based off CBM's (Cubic Meters).
-This is calculated by taking the LXWXH of your pallet, divide that number by 1728 and then divide that number by 35.315 to get the CBM's per pallet.
+LCL pricing is based off CBM's (Cubic Meters) and just like an air shipment, an LTL shipment will be re-measured and re-weighed EVERY time before it is loaded into a container.

 - What all is involved when moving an International Shipment?